javier/questdb-ha-reads/README.md

 ![Highly Available Reads in Action](./ha_reads_demo.gif)

 Replication is out of the box when using QuestDB Enterprise.
-For QuestDB Open Source, replication can be achieved by double sending all the DDL and DML commands to several instances, but in that case consistency is not guaranteed.
+Implementing replication by adding a custom layer on top of QuestDB Open Source is discouraged, as consistency and data recovery is not guaranteed.

+## Starting the demo environment

+We recommend using a QuestDB cluster with at least one read-replica, so you can verify the client applications failover on consistent data.

-For the purpose of this demo, and to simplify the setup, you will be just starting three QuestDB instances on a single host using Docker.
+If you don't have access to QuestDB Enterprise, or if you prefer to test in a local environment, for the purpose of this demo you can start three independent, not replicated, QuestDB instances on a single host using Docker.
+Note this will not replicate any data, as instances are unaware of each other.

-## Start several QuestDB containers using Docker
+### Start several QuestDB containers using Docker

 ```sh
 docker run --name primary -d --rm -e QDB_CAIRO_WAL_TEMP_PENDING_RENAME_TABLE_PREFIX=temp_primary  -p 9000:9000  -p 8812:8812 questdb/questdb